 Neural machine translation models operate on high-dimensional representation at any stage of processing.
 Their abilities and failures are hard to determine from their millions of parameters.
 To better understand the behavior of neural machine translation models, researchers compared performance to phrase-based systems, explored linguistic abilities of the models, and developed method to visualize their processing.

 Topics in NeuralNetworkModelsNeural Language Models | Attention Model | Training | Inference | Coverage | Vocabulary | Embeddings | Multilingual Word Embeddings | Monolingual Data | Adaptation | Linguistic Annotation | Multilingual Multimodal Multitask | Alternative Architectures | Analysis And Visualization | Neural Components In Statistical Machine Translation

-Role of individual neurons:Shi et al. (2016) correlated activation values of specific nodes in the state of a simple LSTM encoder-decoder translation model (without attention) with the length of the output and discovered nodes that count the number of words to ensure proper output length.
+Role of Individual Neurons:Karpathy et al. (2016) inspect individual neurons in a character-based language model and find single neurons that appear to keep track of position in the line (expecting a line break character), and the opening of brackets.
+Shi et al. (2016) correlated activation values of specific nodes in the state of a simple LSTM encoder-decoder translation model (without attention) with the length of the output and discovered nodes that count the number of words to ensure proper output length.